confact/lucky_search/README.md

 You can now search by: `UserQuery.search("name")`

 ### Advanced queries
-Our Query class and wrapper around it comes from [neuroplastic](https://github.com/place-labs/neuroplastic) and works similar, I have done some changes but works more or less the same.
+Our Query class and wrapper around it comes from [neuroplastic](https://github.com/place-labs/neuroplastic) and works similarly, I have done some changes, but it works more or less the same.

 You take out a Query class and set the filters and so on and then send it in the search method:
 ```crystal